LM-Infinite: Zero-Shot Extreme Length Generalization for Large Language Models: Why do Transformer LLMs Fail to Generalize to Long Contexts?

-The proof can be found in Appendix~\ref{sec:proof_explosion}.
-We also empirically verify this on LLaMA on 32 sequences in the ArXiv dataset, truncated down to 32k tokens.
-We select the 0-th attention head in each Transformer layer for clarity of visualization, and plot the attention weights paid by the last token to all preceding tokens in Figure~\ref{fig:diagnosis}(a).
-We can see that at long distances, the attention logits oscillate to significantly larger absolute values than those within the training length of 4k.
+With relative positional encoding, the impact of positions on the attention weight between two tokens depends solely on their relative distance.
+As the sequence length grows exceedingly long, some distance values will surpass those seen during training.
+We make the following informal theoretical claim: \begin{theorem}(Informal) For an attention mechanism using relative positional encoding, the attention logits must explode to infinities to differentiate previously unseen distances apart as the sequence length increases. \end{theorem}

-The takeaway message is that either the attention logit functions $w(\cdot, \cdot, d)$ fail to recognize the unseen distances, or their values will increase to infinity.
-The latter case will lead to OOD logits, which are ``unfamiliar'' to LLMs, and potentially result in irregular results.
-Even if the former case is true, in the next Section we show that it will cause another type of OOD factor.
-To alleviate the current factor, we conjecture that \textit{one needs to limit the distance values during attention computation}.
+The formal theorem and its proof can be found in Appendix~\ref{sec:proof_explosion}.
+We also empirically verify this on Llama-2 on the ArXiv dataset truncated down to 8K length.
+We extract the attention logits of all attention heads and their maximum attention logits on different sequence lengths in Figure~\ref{fig:diagnosis}(a).
+It shows the average and variance among attention heads.
+We see that the attention logits increase to substantially larger values when the sequence length exceeds the training length of 4K.
+To mitigate this issue, we conjecture that \textbf{it may help to cap the relative distance values to the maximum that the model has seen during training (i.e., a distance ceiling)}.
+However, as we will see from the proposition below, addressing logit explosion leads to another challenge.